ferrous-systems/rust-training/training-slides/src/embedded-async.md

 ## Mapping to the `async` keyword

-`async` functions are essentially syntactic sugar.
+`async` functions are syntactic sugar.
 An asynchronous function like this

 ```rust
 async fn my_async_fn() -> u32;